howdyai/botkit/docs/provisioning/slack-events-api.md

 * `message.ims`
 *  `message.mpim`.

-This tells Slack to send your bot all messages that are sent in any channel or group in which your bot is present.
+This configuration tells Slack to send your bot all messages that are sent in any channel or group in which your bot is present.
 Add other events as needed.

 ![Add some subscriptions](IMG/slack_botevents.png)

-*Problems?* : If you do not see `Bot User` here, it is likely that you forgot to add a Bot user back in step 4.
+*Problems?* : If you do not see `Bot User` here, it is likely that you forgot to add a Bot User back in step 4.
 Go and fix that now, and come back to step 6!

-Finally, scroll to the top of the page and switch "Enable Events" to "on".
 Your bot is now ready to receive messages!

 *Note*: If you intend on submitting your app to the app store, be sure to have a good reason to request more widely ranging events as your app can be rejected for excessively wide permissions.